How Toyota Created History with Lexus LS400

 Related: Lexus Recreates the Timeless ‘Champagne Glass’ Commercial for the New LS-500

-LS400 measured 4,996 mm long, 1,829 mm wide and 1,415 mm tall with a 2,814 mm wheelbase.
-In terms of design, LS400 couldn’t afford to deter customers if the look was too radical, nor too ordinary.
-This meant conforming to a degree with the familiar, square-ish lines of the established luxury market models, while breaking new boundaries in terms of sleek, aerodynamically efficient styling.
+LS400 measured 4,996 mm long, 1,829 mm wide, and 1,415 mm tall with a 2,814 mm wheelbase.
+In terms of design, LS400 couldn’t afford to deter customers if the look was too radical, or too ordinary.
+This meant conforming to a degree with the familiar, square-ish lines of the established luxury market models while breaking new boundaries in terms of sleek, aerodynamically efficient styling.
 The end result exuded an air of dignity, solidity, and sensibility.

-Finally the all-new Lexus LS400 was unveiled at the 1989 North American International Auto show in Detroit.
-The LS400 made its debut to huge acclaim, the positive response of industry media and experts was matched by public enthusiasm: sales met the ambitious targets and the LS 400 quickly emerged as one of the most popular car and Lexus became a trusted brand name.
+Finally, the all-new Lexus LS400 was unveiled at the 1989 North American International Auto show in Detroit.
+The LS400 made its debut to huge acclaim, the positive response of industry media and experts was matched by public enthusiasm: sales met the ambitious targets and the LS400 quickly emerged as one of the most popular cars and Lexus became a trusted brand name.

 Related: Remembering Toyota Sera from the 90s